Eclo19/Neural_Network_Siren_Classifier/README.md

 **-- I achieved a maximum accuracy on data not seen during training of 96.67% --**

-### **If you have any questions about this project or are interested in connecting please reach out to me!
-I have contact information in my profile.**
+### ** -- If you have any questions about this project or are interested in connecting please reach out to me!
+I have contact information in my profile. -- **

 ## Data